Gohos322/Gene_Network_Analysis/README.md

 # Gene_Network_Analysis
-Methods and script to create a correlation network of RNA-seq data
+Methods and script to create and visualize a correlation network of RNA-seq data